Is it Illegal to Drive With Headphones? | October 2024

 Read in 4 mins

-Using earbuds or headphones while behind the wheel might seem like a convenient way of keeping your hands free and maintaining better control of the steering wheel.
-Using wireless headphones can be especially convenient if you are talking on the phone and your vehicle doesn’t have a built-in hands-free system like Apple CarPlay.
+Using earbuds or headphones while driving may seem convenient for keeping your hands free – especially if your vehicle doesn’t have a built-in hands-free system like Apple CarPlay.

-However, before you pop in your earbuds, you should ask yourself, “Is it illegal to drive with headphones?”
-Depending on where you live, it just might be.
+However, is it illegal to drive with headphones?
+Depending on where you live, it might be.
 Here’s what you need to know.

 Is Wearing Headphones While Driving Illegal?

 In some places, yes.
-Only about 20% of states have laws against driving while using earbuds or headphones.
-Each of these state’s laws vary slightly, but the general rule is that you can’t wear earbuds while operating a motor vehicle.
+Each state’s laws vary slightly, but the general rule is that you can’t wear earbuds while operating a motor vehicle.
 Some laws have exceptions, such as allowing drivers to wear one earbud but not two.
+Another exception is hearing aids.

-Failing to follow these laws can result in a traffic ticket and increasing car insurance rates.
-Like the laws themselves, the fine amounts associated with wearing earbuds while driving vary from state to state.
-Therefore, it’s important to brush up on local traffic laws so you can be safe and avoid fines.
+Failing to follow these laws can result in traffic tickets and increased car insurance rates.
+Fines associated with wearing earbuds while driving vary from state to state.
+Therefore, brushing up on local traffic laws is crucial to staying safe and avoiding fines.

 Is It Illegal to Drive With Earbuds in One Ear?